 The first two of these earlier references are uncertain and wrong, respectively, but the third and fourth are decidedly possible.
 The upshot is that 354 is the earliest uncontroversial date for an assignment of Jesus' birth to 25 December; but the date may well have been already decided at the time of the Quartodecimans in the mid-2nd century, 200 years earlier. |

 Correction, Dec.
 2023.
-(1) In fact the Hippolytos fragment appears to be genuine: see note at end.
+(1) In fact the Hippolytos fragment is authentic: see note at end.
 The Hippolytos fragment puts the 25 december date for Christmas back to around 220 CE.
 (2) The Chronography of 354 dates to 354 CE in its present form, but its content shows that the material was compiled in 336 CE.
-(Hippolytos is still earlier.) |
+(Hippolytos is still the earliest source.) |

 4. The winter solstice